Which Kidney Surgery is Best for Me?

 One of the first treatment options to consider for your kidney cancer will be surgery, and our kidney team will assess whether you are healthy enough to undergo surgery; if your cancer can be completely removed with surgery; and if so, which surgical approach is best for you.
 Kidney surgery involves two main procedures:

-- Radical Nephrectomy: Surgeons remove the entire affected kidney as well as the adrenal gland, some surrounding tissue and possibly some lymph nodes.
+- Radical nephrectomy which removes the entire affected kidney as well as some surrounding fat

-The vast majority of kidney cancer surgeries performed at Roswell Park are now done laparoscopically with robotic assistance.
-The kidneys are accessed via five tiny ''keyhole'' incisions, resulting in less pain and blood loss and a shorter hospital stay and recovery period.
+The vast majority of kidney cancer surgeries at Roswell Park are performed by robotic surgery, a minimally-invasive approach in which the surgeon operates through several tiny ''keyhole'' incisions with the assistance of robotic tools.
+Robotic surgery results in less pain and blood loss and a shorter hospital stay and recovery period.
 Patients typically get discharged the day after surgery.